-IRR Interest Rate Return is the compounding factor calculated for each Index Currency reference, is the Index Daily Return, for a specified Index Currency Reference (ICR) and IDR{ICR,SCM,t} Standard Constant Maturity at time t.
+IRR Interest Rate Return is the compounding factor calculated for each Index Currency reference,

+IDRICR,SCM,t is the Index Daily Return, for a specified Index Currency Reference (ICR) and Standard Constant Maturity at time t.

 The fixed income return component of the Total Return Index reflects the interest earned on securities theoretically deposited as margin for hypothetical positions in the contracts comprising the Index.